 I’ve used MSG a bit over the years before The Mala Project, but now it’s moved out of the closet and onto the counter, taking its rightful, visible place beside the salts and peppers to be used, as they are, in moderation.
 (Everyone agrees that too much, as with salt, just doesn’t taste good.)

-There is probably little difference in brands, but I buy the Ve Tsin brand of gourmet powder, pictured above, because of its absolutely fabulous container.
+There is probably little difference in brands, but I buy the brand of gourmet powder pictured above because of its absolutely fabulous container.
 It’s been made in China or Hong Kong since 1923, not long after a Japanese chemist invented MSG by isolating the glutamic acid in seaweed in 1908.
 He crystalized it and coined the word umami to describe its taste.

-The Chinese were mad about Japan’s Ajinomoto, but with mounting Japanese aggression soon switched their allegiance to the Tian Chu company’s Ve Tsin brand, according to this fascinating social history of MSG in Gastronomica.
+The Chinese were mad about Japan’s Ajinomoto, but with mounting Japanese aggression soon switched their allegiance to the Tian Chu company’s Ve Tsin, according to this fascinating social history of MSG in Gastronomica.